• Home

 • You cannot qualify for this program if you have a Dishonorable discharge.

-History of the Hazelwood Act
+History of the Hazlewood Act

 In 1923, the Texas Legislature drew up a plan for public universities and other state-supported higher education facilities to cover college expenses for veterans of World War One.
-The Hazelwood Act is named after the late Senator Grady Hazelwood, who was a University of Texas Law grad; his work to upgrade the World War One-era legislation in the 1940s included new provisions for those who had served in World War Two.
+The Hazlewood Act is named after the late Senator Grady Hazlewood, who was a University of Texas Law grad; his work to upgrade the World War One-era legislation in the 1940s included new provisions for those who had served in World War Two.

 Today, the Act continues to serve American veterans and family members.
 The law contains provisions to exclude those who already have eligibility for other federal tuition benefits to avoid providing excess funds to those who don’t need the financial assistance.
 The law also excludes those with military discharges classified as Dishonorable.

-To be considered for the 150 hours of tuition waivers offered to qualifying veterans under the Hazelwood Act, the veteran must have Texas designated as the home of record when entering military service OR:
+To be considered for the 150 hours of tuition waivers offered to qualifying veterans under the Hazlewood Act, the veteran must have Texas designated as the home of record when entering military service OR:

 • Entered the service in Texas OR